symfony/symfony/UPGRADE-4.0.md

 TwigBridge
 ----------

+ * Removed the `TwigRendererInterface` interface.

+ * Removed the `TwigRendererEngineInterface` interface.

+ * Required an Twig Environment as the second argument for the `TwigRendererEngine`constructor.

+ * Removed the `renderer` property of the `FormExtension` class.

  * Removed the possibility to inject the Form `TwigRenderer` into the `FormExtension`.
    Upgrade Twig to `^1.30`, inject the `Twig_Environment` into the `TwigRendererEngine` and load the `TwigRenderer` using the `Twig_FactoryRuntimeLoader` instead.